These homemade meatballs with Italian sausage and ground beef are easy to make and full of rich flavor.

 Why You Will Love This Recipe

 - Baking meatballs is a hands-off easy way to cook them and is much easier than cooking them in a pan on the stove.
-Simply place the meatballs in the oven, set a timer, and walk away.
 No standing over a hot stove constantly turning and rotating meatballs in a skillet to keep them from burning.

-Breadcrumbs, Milk, and Egg: Adding additional binders, liquids, and eggs to meatballs helps them to hold their shape and makes sure they are still tender once they have been cooked.
-Adding a binder to meatballs prevents the meat proteins from shrinking and becoming tough.
+Breadcrumbs, Milk, and Egg: Adding additional binders in the form of liquids and eggs to meatballs helps them to hold their shape and adds moisture making sure they are still tender once they have been cooked.
+Adding a filler like breadcrumbs to meatballs prevents the meat proteins from shrinking and becoming tough.

-Yogurt, sour cream, or buttermilk thinned with a little water are good alternatives for milk.
+Milk: Butter milk or yogurt or sour cream thinned with a little water are good alternatives for milk.

 You can change the seasonings or spices based on what you have on hand or how you’ll be eating the meatballs.